LambdAurora/lambdaurora.github.io/src/views/projects/lambdynamiclights/docs/v4/java.md

 This API's design uses Fabric's entrypoint philosophy which allows declaring that one part of your code will be initialized directly by [LambDynamicLights].
 This design allows mod-loaders to not depend on an initialization order.
-This design choice should be upheld by NeoForge ports as well, even if not the convention in that ecosystem.
+This design choice is upheld on NeoForge as well, even if not the convention in that ecosystem.

 For multi-loader modders: the API is multi-loader!
 This means you can directly add it to your common project, and it should work as-is.